MSeelbach/QuAnt/README.md

 In this work the coupling matrices for a quantum annealer are learnt with a neural network.
 The preprint can be found at https://arxiv.org/abs/2210.08114 and the project page is at https://4dqv.mpi-inf.mpg.de/QuAnt/.
 The code can be executed with [PyTorch](https://pytorch.org/) and the [D-Wave ocean sdk](https://docs.ocean.dwavesys.com/en/stable/).
-To run the code without a quantum annealer on can use [D-Wave neal](https://docs.ocean.dwavesys.com/projects/neal/en/latest/) instead of the whole ocean sdk or look a the experiments with exhaustive search mostly in point_set_registration and rotation_estimation.
+To run the code without a quantum annealer on can use [D-Wave neal](https://docs.ocean.dwavesys.com/projects/neal/en/latest/) instead of a QPU Sampler or look a the experiments with exhaustive search mostly in point_set_registration and rotation_estimation.